Saquib-usman/Automated-dental-caries-detection/README.md

-Sure!
-Below is a basic README.md file template for your project:

 Automated Dental Caries Detection using Image Processing and Machine Learning Overview
 This project focuses on automated detection of dental caries using image processing and machine learning techniques.
 The system leverages Convolutional Neural Networks (CNNs) to analyze dental X-ray images, assisting dentists in early caries detection.